pferronato/MacCCAB/README.md

 - to do a thorough check;
 - donate a non working Analogue BoardB, so that I can remove the components to measure the values (uF, Ohm);
 - help me with kiCad

+Thanks to https://powercc.org for pins and some capacitors readings